 "We do not analyze requirements; we construct them from our own perspective.
-This perspective is affected by our personal priorities and values, by the methods we use as orientation aids, and by our interaction with others" "jointly creating computersupported contexts of action with users" Ref: Software Development as Reality Construction, by Christiane Floyd, 1992 "Design designs" - Tony Fry "there is a feedback loop here that says actually designing things [..] changes what we will design in the future, and doesn't stop - it's a loop." - Jabe Bloom We lead to enable something better Leading
+This perspective is affected by our personal priorities and values, by the methods we use as orientation aids, and by our interaction with others" "jointly creating computersupported contexts of action with users" Ref: Software Development as Reality Construction, by Christiane Floyd, 1992 "All that you touch You Change All that you Change Changes you"

+- Octavia Butler, Parable of the Sower

+"Design designs"

+- Tony Fry

+"there is a feedback loop here that says actually designing things [..] changes what we will design in the future, and doesn't stop - it's a loop." - Jabe Bloom

+Evolving Understanding and Design